-Although every child is unique, there are some common characteristics that are generally shared by most nine- through eleven-year-olds.
-These generalizations should help you as you endeavor to teach a love of the Catholic faith to these grade level students.
+Although every child is unique, there are some common characteristics that are generally shared by most nine through elevenyear-olds.
+These generalizations should help you as you endeavor to teach a love of the Catholic faith to this grade level student.